Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Conclusions

 An analysis of composite maps of \SI{2}{\meter} temperature anomaly field and of the \SI{500}{\hecto\pascal} geopotential height anomaly, conditioned over the occurrence of a 1-in-100 years double jet summer, reveals a significant wave number 3 pattern, with positive temperature and anticyclonic anomalies over North Canada, North Europe/Western Russia and Eastern Russia.
 Similar teleconnection patterns and with the same wave number were found by \citep{ragone_rare_2021} using the same climate model and rare events algorithm as used in this study for simulating warm summer over the Scandinavia peninsula.
 An interesting future perspective is to compare both studies to assess more quantitatively the role of double jet in Northern European heatwaves.
 In the literature, double jet structures have been analysed in correspondence with waves with higher wave numbers (typically between 5 and 7) \citep{kornhuber_extreme_2019,coumou_quasi-resonant_2014,petoukhov_role_2016}.
 A natural follow-up would be to investigate the appearance of these wave numbers in the context of double jet.

-The rare events algorithm simulations give access to events which are unseen, for instance those occurring with a return time higher than 1000 years.
-The interesting conclusion is that the patterns of those composites strongly resemble the ones with return times higher than 100 years.
-A methodology has been recently developed to motivate this striking feature.
-In \citep{mascolo_gaussian_2025} the authors devised a framework which correctly captures the scaling of the composite maps with the threshold level used to define the extreme events.
+The composite patterns obtained with the algorithm for very large return times resemble in geographical structure the ones with return times higher than 100 years.
+This indicates that rare, seasonally persistent double jet states are realised with a consistent dynamics, associated with a phased locked wavenumber 3 hemispheric pattern.
+This result is consistent with our previous finding \citep{ragone_computation_2018,ragone_rare_2021} and with the concept of dynamical typicality explored in \citep{lucarini_typicality_2023,galfi_fingerprinting_2021,noyelle_investigating_2024}. according to which extreme fluctuations of a given large-scale observable are realized through dynamically similar trajectories that mainly differ in amplitude rather than in spatial structure.
+A complementary statistical interpretation has also been recently proposed to motivate this behavior.
+In \citep{mascolo_gaussian_2025}, the authors devised a framework which correctly captures the scaling of the composite maps with the threshold level used to define the extreme events.
 With simple but meaningful assumptions between the weather fields which characterize the event and the metrics used to define the event, the authors found an analytical expression for this scaling.
 In that work, the framework was applied to the analysis and forecasting of heatwaves over France.
 An interesting future perspective could be to apply the same methodology to the double jet index presented here.

+In this study we have used a prescribed SST and sea ice setup for the model.
+This setup excludes two-way ocean–atmosphere coupling and limits for example the role of tropical SST-driven teleconnections like ENSO.
+However, the very fact that we observe this dynamical states is an indication that they arise primarily from internal atmospheric variability and its interactions with land/sea-ice boundary conditions, rather than from coupled ocean–atmosphere feedbacks.
+In a fully coupled framework, these feedbacks could alter the intensity, duration, and frequency of double jet states and their association with heatwaves, potentially more so under climate warming, as it was suggested in \cite{rousi_accelerated_2022}.

 \acknowledgments This project was provided with computing and storage resources by GENCI at TGCC on the partition ROME of supercomputer Joliot Curie thanks to the grant AD010110575R2.
 V. Mascolo has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement 956396 (EDIPI).
 N. Harnik acknowledges the Israeli Science Foundation grant number 2466/23.
 The authors thank the computer resources provided by the Centre Blaise Pascal at ENS de Lyon.
 We are grateful to Emmanuel Quemener for his help with the platform.
 V. Mascolo thanks B. Cozian for his help with running CESM1.2.